Skip to main content

 vers branch

-Create a new VM from an existing VM, inheriting its complete state.
+Create a new VM from an existing VM or commit, inheriting its complete state.

 Synopsis